 Law360 has named him on its list of the “10 Most Admired Competition Attorneys” and in 2015, he was one of 50 lawyers named to the “Lawdragon 500: The Legends” list for being recognized on the Lawdragon 500 Leading Lawyers in America list for 10 consecutive years (2005-2015).
 Lawdragon wrote that Mr. Arquit is “One of the most accomplished antitrust lawyers ever and a model for public service and professionalism.”
 In March 2010, National Law Journal selected him as one of the “Decade’s Most Influential Lawyers,” one of only 40 selected.

-In 2017, Best Lawyers selected Mr. Arquit as the “Lawyer of the Year” in New York Antitrust Law and in 2019 for New York Litigation - Antitrust, and in 2017 and 2018 Who’s Who Legal recognized him as a top-ranked lawyer in New York as well as a “Thought Leader” in the Competition area.
+Best Lawyers selected Mr. Arquit as the “Lawyer of the Year” in 2017 for New York Antitrust Law and in 2019 for New York Litigation - Antitrust, and in 2017 and 2018, Global Competition Review’s Who’s Who Legal recognized him as a top-ranked lawyer in New York as well as a “Thought Leader” in the Competition area.

 In 2012, and previously in 2008, he was named on The BTI “Client Service All-Star Team for Law Firms.”
 He received the inaugural award for “The Chambers Shield of Excellence for Antitrust” in 2006 and similarly the “Global Competition Lawyer of the Year” by The International Who's Who of Business Lawyers.

 Mr. Arquit serves on the Board of the United States Ski and Snowboard Foundation (U.S. Ski Team), the Board of USA Nordic (responsible for developing in the U.S., the Nordic disciplines of ski jumping and Nordic Combined) and the Adirondack Land Trust.